 - Vimbuza in Malawi, where many people in the community involved did not even know what UNESCO was or that the practice had been listed (Gilman, 2015);

-- Mak Yong theatre in Malaysia, with practitioners feeling that (Mohamad, 2012, p.
+- Mak Yong theatre (footnote 11) in Malaysia, with practitioners feeling that (Mohamad, 2012, p.
 456) ‘scholars who may not speak the local language or actually engage in the practice “speak” for them’;

-- Kalbeliya in India, whose practising communities were not even aware of the UNESCO recognition (Joncheere, 2015).
+- Kalbeliya (footnote 12) in India, whose practicing communities were not even aware of the UNESCO recognition (Joncheere, 2015).

 Top-Down Approach to Heritage and Folkloricisation & Commodification